Fitbit is well known as the number one fitness tracker company and with his Fitbit Ionic model was ready to take over the Smartwatch world as well.

 Fitbit Ionic Design and Screen

-In a market surrounded by circular smartwatches, the new Fitbit Ionic stand out with its Square shape.
+In a market surrounded by circular smartwatches, the new Fitbit Ionic stands out with its Square shape.
 It’s a smartwatch that looks far better in the flesh than in pics, with many detractors softening on seeing it.

 A great point about the Ionic his lightweight, when you see the tracker looks a little bulky but don’t let that fool you the tracker weight 1.76 oz (48 grams).
 Another cool thing is how comfortable the tracker is to wear, even when on your wrist in bed or during exercise.
 By having slightly tapered sides the contact with your wrist is going to be minimal making it perfect to wear.

 It’s available in 3 colors: Silver Grey body with Classic Blue Grey band; Smoke Grey body with Classic Charcoal band; and Burnt Orange body with Classic Slate Blue band.
-The Adidas Edition features a sports band in Ink Blue and Ice Grey with a Silver Gray aluminum case.
+The Adidas Edition features a sports band in Ink Blue and Ice Gray with a Silver Gray aluminum case.

 On the top of the Ionic, there’s a convex Gorilla Glass 3 touchscreen that looks amazing.
-The regular version will come int the box with 2 textured rubber wristband, one small and one Large, but you can swap this out for the optional, $59.95 leather wristband or the two-tone $29.95 rubber sports band if you would like to change the look of your Ionic.
+The regular version will come int the box with 2 textured rubber wristband, one small and one large, but you can swap this out for the optional, $59.95 leather wristband or the two-tone $29.95 rubber sports band if you would like to change the look of your Ionic.
 The bands come with a quick-release feature that will allow you to swap out the straps with ease

 A big number of features are accessed via the touchscreen display, but the Ionic also comes with 3 textured buttons on the sides of the watch, one on the left that can start and put off the screen and also serves as a back button, and 2 context-sensitive function buttons on the right edge.